PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/Advanced_Readme.md

 Before printing, you will need to make sure that you have created a fresh G29 mesh (the script will prompt you to do this) and that you have saved everything with M500.

-You can look at heatmaps if you have done all of the recommended hardware alignments, but the final test is done by actually printing.
-Make sure to read the next section on "Final Bed Leveling Tweaks" before getting fed up trying different calibration patterns. </br>
+You can look at a heat map if you have done all of the recommended hardware alignments, but the final test is done by actually printing.
+Make sure to read the next section on "Final Bed Leveling Tweaks" before getting fed up with calibration. </br>
 [Comprehensive Ring Test Print](https://www.thingiverse.com/thing:3892011) </br>
 [Less Comprehensive Low Filament Usage Calibrator](https://www.thingiverse.com/thing:2482476) </br>